 - Support workers under a CQC-authorised employer

-This SOC code requirement is also tied to the ongoing discussions around when is the UK care visa ending, which has caused confusion for many prospective applicants.
-While the visa is not ending, the Home Office is tightening the definition of eligible roles and employers to prevent misuse within the sector.
+The occupation code requirement is closely linked to ongoing discussions about when is the UK care visa ending, which has caused confusion for many prospective applicants.
+While the visa is not ending, the Home Office is tightening the definition of eligible occupations, eligible jobs, and employers to prevent misuse within the sector.
+Always refer to the official list of occupation codes to verify current eligibility.

 3. Correct Salary Requirements